AnalyticsAutomated/analytics_automated/docs/the_UI.rst

 ----------------

 The first thing to do is to define the details for each **Backend** your tasks will use.
-In the basic configuration we started only one set of workers watching only the task queues for the LOCALHOST backend so we'll only configure one LOCALHOST backend.
+A backend is the location where a computational task is executed.
+In the basic configuration we started only one set of workers watching only the task queues for the LOCALHOST backend so for this example we'll only configure one LOCALHOST backend.

 In the admin interface click on the Backends option and then click on the "Add Backend" button.
 Fill out the form as per the screenshot below